-In August 2012, Mr. Michael Mathews, our Chief Executive Officer, loaned Aspen \$300,000 in exchange for a convertible note bearing interest at 5% per annum.
-The note is convertible at \$0.35 per share and is due August 31, 2013.
-In late September 2012, we raised \$2,757,000 in gross proceeds or approximately \$2,494,900 after paying \$218,600 to a broker-dealer in commissions and approximately \$43,500 in other fees.
-Based upon the net proceeds of this offering, our recent expense reduction and improvement in our business, we believe we have enough working capital to meet our needs for at least the next 12 months.
-This assumes that the \$600,000 in convertible notes held by our Chief Executive Officer that are due August 31, 2013 will be extended or converted.
+In March 2012, we issued a \$300,000 convertible note, bearing interest at 0.19% per annum, to Mr. Michael Mathews, our Chief Executive Officer, in consideration for a \$300,000 loan.
+The note was originally due August 31, 2013 but the due date has been extended until August 31, 2014.
+In August 2012, Mr. Mathews loaned Aspen \$300,000 in exchange for a convertible note bearing interest at 5% per annum.
+The note is convertible at \$0.35 per share and was originally due August 31, 2013 but the due date has been extended until August 31, 2014.

+In December and September 2012, we raised \$3,170,350 in net proceeds.
+Based upon the proceeds of this offering, our recent expense reduction and improvement in our business, we believe we have enough working capital to meet our needs for at least the next 12 months.
 In the event that our anticipated business improvement does not occur or we incur unanticipated expenses, we would need to complete an additional financing.
-We are currently seeking to raise \$2,030,000 through the sale of common stock and warrants through a broker-dealer, but we cannot assure you that this offering will be successful.
+We are currently seeking to raise an additional \$1,250,000 through the sale of common stock and warrants, but we cannot assure you that this offering will be successful.

-We expect to spend \$600,000 in capital expenditures over the next 12 months.
+We expect to spend \$400,000 in capital expenditures over the next 12 months.
 These capital expenditures will be allocated across growth initiatives including expansion of Aspen's call center activities, academic courseware development and further improvements in Aspen's technology infrastructure.